Every Browser User Needs To Know These 5 Details About AdBlock Plus

 However, according to Faida, through the Acceptable Ads Program, AdBlock Plus does not block tracking by default, but rather by users’ decision.
 And there’s an option so that you can disable the like and share buttons on social platforms like Twitter and Facebook if you don’t want them to track you.

-“Some consumers don't mind tracking and want to support the websites they use.
-Other users are more concerned about privacy,” said the exec.
+The exec added that some consumers are willing to be tracked and to support the sites they visit.
 However, when users apply tighter control on their privacy, even Eyeo’s revenue will be affected, not only publishers.

 4. Whether or not Chrome hurts Adblock Plus